jernejjevsenak/dendroTools/cran-comments.md

 Dear CRAN,
 I am resubmitting my package dendroTools.
-I have added three new functions that extends the functionality of my package.
+There is bootstrapping introduced for correlation coefficients.
+Therefore, there are new dependencies.
+I have tested new version on all platforms and all examples were finished succesfully.

 Please note extensive vignette examples.
 In previous versions we agreed to turn off vignette checks on some platforms.
 I believe it makes sense to keep it so.
 Thank you very much.
 Bests,
 Jernej